yuwen-c/smartcomputer/README.md

 ### Responsive website and Special effects
 ✨ Good user experience on both mobile and desktop.\
-✨ Different layout on mobile and desktop using Tachyons.\
+✨ Different layouts on mobile and desktop using Tachyons.\
 ✨ Dynamic background using ```react-particles-js```.\
 ✨ Hover effect using ```react-tilt```.